Life Studies (PSHE) & British Values

 Courses Offered & Schemes of Work

-Pupils in years 09, 10 and 11 receive one Life Studies (PSHE) lesson per week.
-The links below show the topics which are covered in these lessons with learning objectives, success criteria and key questions for each lesson.
-The three year programme is planned to show progression as pupils move from year 09 to 10 to 11.
+Pupils in years 07 and 08 receive one Life Studies (PSHE) lesson per week.
+Additionally the whole school, years 7-12, will recieve one extended tutor time per fortnight 'stop the clock' where they will study Life Studies topics.
+The link below shows the curriculum plan.
+The seven year programme is planned to show progression as pupils move from year 07 to 10 to 13.
 These are usually delivered by the pupils form tutor however some aspects are covered from outside speakers.

 The three core themes of the PSHE curriculum will also be covered across all curriculums in all year groups.